The Mill and Mill Inn, Sax Rd, Framlingham - History

 Before that I remember Ernie Smith living there, one of the farm workers.
 I have some photos in my Mum's albums of these people, probably with the cottage in the background - I'll try to dig them out.

 Gordon Fuller's family lived 2 doors up at no. 51.
 He continued there with his family of twelve, until the late 1980s / early 90s, when his family would have been there for about 100 years.
-I got this from my cousin, Lyndsay Gooch, who lived in no.51 briefly before it was demolished in 1998/9.
+I got this from my cousin, Lyndsay Gooch, who lived in no.51 briefly before 49&51 were demolished in 1998/9 and rebuilt as the single detached house (no. 49) you see today (2025).

 The Mill Inn has a reputation as a 'house of ill repute' according to local knowledge.
 Geoff Rogers tells me that he and other farmworkers were renovating no 45 after Ernie Smith died (Ernie was a retired farmworker) probably around 1983 before my Nan was moved in there.
 They found thin flexible bell wire in the ceiling, leading from one of the bedrooms down to the tap room.
 Geoff says they jumped to the conclusion that it could have been a brothel, but an elderly neighbour (who he thinks might have been Gordon Fuller, but he's not sure) told them that it had indeed been known as a knocking shop.
 That renovation would have been some 100 years after the Mill Inn's demise in 1879, so this memory of the place as a knocking shop must have survived three or four generations.